shoes/shoes4/README.md

 Also there is a list of samples that already work at samples/README, along with all the other samples.
 You can try to get a new sample to run.

-With all you do, please make sure to write specs as Shoes 4 is developped TDD-style (see the [Running Specs](https://github.com/shoes/shoes4#running-specs) section above).
+With all you do, please make sure to write specs as Shoes 4 is developed TDD-style (see the [Running Specs](https://github.com/shoes/shoes4#running-specs) section above).
 So make sure that you don't break any tests  :-)

 If you feel unsure about testing or your implementation just open an issue or a pull request.
 We're happy to help you get your contribution ready to be merged in order to help build Shoes 4!